epfl-SDP/android/wiki/Sprint-5-second_half.md

 I will manage my time better next time.

 ## Fouad Mahmoud
+For the second week of this sprint, I finalized my two profile match history tasks by adding tests and applying some code changes.

+This sprint went rather smoothly.
+It was beneficial to have the spring break in the middle, but I didn’t make use of it that much since my tasks were actually rather light.
+I do feel a lot more comfortable with several aspects of this project and would love to take on more challenging tasks in the future.

+One thing I could try to improve for next sprint is to have my pull requests merged as soon as they are finished by receiving early feedback from others as one of my pull requests was merged almost two weeks after it was finished due to asking for feedback late.

 ## Alexandre Piveteau
 In addition to what was done last week, I finalized the promotion UI and engine pull request by adding some extra unit and integration tests.